nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** Changes to Client details (via `edit-client`, `add-car`, `delete-car` etc.) while the `MATER - View Client` Window is open will not be immediately reflected (see `Correct as of` for the timestamp). `view-client` must be called again to reflect these changes.
+**Note:** Changes to Client details (via `edit`, `add-car`, `delete-car` etc.) while the `MATER - View Client` Window is open will not be immediately reflected (see `Correct as of` for the timestamp). `view` must be called again to reflect these changes.

 </box>

 Step 3.
-Before closing the existing `MATER - View Client` Window, the user executes `view-client 2` command to view the second person in the Client list.
+Before closing the existing `MATER - View Client` Window, the user executes `view 2` command to view the second person in the Client list.

 <box type="info" seamless>

 **Note:** Only one `MATER - View Client` Window is to be displayed at all times.
-Calling `view-client` again while the window is open will refresh the window for the latest request.
+Calling `view` again while the window is open will refresh the window for the latest request.

 </box>